 An opportunity came up in the Fall of 2007 for me to move to Qatar and work for Georgetown University's campus overseas.
 Moving to Qatar, I got to experience life as an ex-patriot and acted as a department of one for the online presence of the Qatar campus library.
 I was able to lead multiple projects to redesign the library website, always looking to incorporate new technologies.
 Some examples of the technologies I explored and implemented are Jquery, JSON, CSS Frameworks, Drupal, WordPress and modern web development frameworks with AngularJS and React.

-I'm excited for the future in web development.
-Technology advancements press forward and will impact the world of web development for the foreseeable future.
-Data network speeds continue to increase, allowing for fully stream-able media content without the need to download persistent copies.
-Highly reactive websites improve the user experience and give web developers access to tools that can unleash their creativity and ambitions.
+I'm excited for the future in librarianship and web development.
+Technology advancements continue to move forward and will impact libraries for the foreseeable future.
+Changes like even-increasing network speeds will allow for fully stream-able media without the need to download local copies.
+Highly reactive websites will continue to improve the user experience and give web developers access to tools that can unleash their creativity and ambitions.

 Trying to Keep Up with Change

 That brings me to the present moment.
-I continue to explore the latest technologies and have lead classes or workshops on modern web development processes using task and package managers.
-Currently, I'm working with the latest technologies - Webpack, React, AngularJS, Vue, and ASP.NET Core MVC.
+I continue to explore the latest technologies and have lead classes or workshops on new software and modern web development.
+Currently, I'm exploring many different types of educational technologies and creating web experiences to augment the learning experience for students.

-The key to success in the 21st century is embracing and using technology.
+The key to success in the 21st century libraries is embracing and using technology.